LPSim/backend/README.md

 All modifications to the match table are orchestrated through actions.
 Each action triggers an event and has the potential to activate subsequent actions.
-These newly activated actions are appended to the top of the existing action list, akin to a stack structure.
+These newly activated actions are appended to the top of the existing action list, akin to a stacked-lists structure.

 Objects integrated into this system introduce two types of triggers: event handlers and value modifiers.
 Event handlers function to monitor events and produce lists of actions in response.
 Value modifiers is used on edit mutable values and updating internal states if is necessary.
 Modifiable values applies to attributes like initial dice color, damage, and cost.

+All codes are tested with pytest and 100% coverage (except defensive codes, which are marked with `# pragma: no cover`).
+With the support of different version compatibility, when a new version is implemented, all past tests should be passed without modification.

 # Progress